kubernetes/kubernetes/docs/proposals/volumes.md

 to use a volume is known, the kubelet can determine which ownership and permissions should be used to make the volume functional.

+If a volume is used only by a single UID within the pod, the ownership can be set to that UID.
+Otherwise, the volume should be owned by a group and the containers run in that group.

 #### Handling non-numeric UIDs

 If a non-numeric user is specified by an image, the behavior of container runtimes is to look up the